A. ARTICLES & FAQ|

 B. HOLY ORDER PRIESTHOOD & ASSEMBLY SCHOOLS

-All official educational materials for the local assemblies of the New Covenant Church of God (NCCG) / B'rit Chadashah Assembly of Yahweh (BCAY) are produced by the Chavurat Bekorot and are closely integrated with Priesthood training in the Order (see #D below).
-For a list of schools, see the Chavurat Bekorot Priesthood & Assembles Schools webpage and the sub-sections below.
+All official educational materials for the local assemblies of the New Covenant Assemblies of Yahweh (NCAY) are produced by the Chavurat Bekorot and are closely integrated with Priesthood training in the Order (see #D below).
+For a list of schools, see the Chavurat Bekorot Priesthood & Assemblies Schools webpage and the sub-sections below.